FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-02/01-introducing-node.md

 - Review TCP/UDP protocols
 - Model JavaScript's event loop
 - Build a simple TCP/UDP messaging server
-- Use Node's built-in modules to read from your computer's filesystem
+- Use Node's built in modules to read from you computer's filesystem

 ---